JayCuthrell/fudge-org-eleventy-excellent/src/posts/zettelkasten-end-of-year-for-2023.md

 > *Jay, where do you come up with this stuff?*

 For background, at least once a year I get this question or a similarly worded version of this question.
-For 2023, I reached the point where I was reading ~100 email newsletters but recently pruned all [Substack newsletters](https://cuthrell.com/@jay/111621300275593638).
+For 2023, I reached the point where I was reading ~100 newsletters but recently pruned all [Substack newsletters](https://cuthrell.com/@jay/111621300275593638).

 I still use Obsidian and [briefly flirted with using Drafts](https://fudge.org/archive/plugins-patterns-and-potpourri/).
 My Safari Reading List has been tamed for 2023 after seeing just how much I had backlogged in 2022.